AustinmJoseph/Users-Group-Policy-Account-Management/README.md

 - Windows 10 (21H2)

 <h2> Set up </h2>

-To create users for our domain we need to make sure that users in the domain are able to connect to RDP(remote desktop protocol).
-First we are going to log into CLient-1 under our admin account Not_spiderman.
-Open system properties, click remote desktop and allow domain users to acces RDP.
+To create users for our domain, we first need to ensure that domain users can connect via RDP (Remote Desktop Protocol).

+Log into Client-1 using the admin account Not_Spiderman.
+Open System Properties, navigate to Remote Desktop, and allow domain users to access RDP.

 ![a1](https://github.com/user-attachments/assets/5cae0676-d3ca-4486-8620-ea2611952ab8)
 ![ade1](https://github.com/user-attachments/assets/b738e3d6-855f-47af-ac11-0ed9ef9a1e84)